FreeBMD Frequently Asked Questions

 FreeBMD stands for Free Births, Marriages, and Deaths.
 The FreeBMD Project's objective is to provide free Internet access to the Civil Registration index information for England and Wales, generally referred to as the GRO index from the government department, the General Register Office, that is responsible for it.
 The Civil Registration system for recording births, marriages, and deaths in England and Wales has been in place since 1837 and is one of the most significant single resources for genealogical research back to Victorian times.

 The FreeBMD Project is therefore placing the Civil Registration index information (the GRO index) on the internet.
-The project started with the early years (that is from 1837) and is progressing through to 1983 (after which the index is transcribed by the GRO).
+The project started with the early years (that is from 1837) and is progressing through to 1983.

 The indexes to this information on births, marriages, and deaths provide a first step to the genealogy researcher in determining important facts about an individual ancestor.
 The GENUKI page Civil Registration in England and Wales provides guidance as to how one can then make use of these entries to purchase the certificate(s) which provide actual genealogical information.

-Additional information regarding using Civil Registration certificates in genealogical research may be found at England & Wales Registration Certificate Tutorials and Ordering Birth Registration Certificates from England and Wales - Using the LDS Family History Center's Resources which includes examples of actual certificates.
-FreeBMD has its own pages, too, which repeat the links above amongst others.
+Additional information regarding using Civil Registration certificates in genealogical research may be found at England & Wales Registration Certificate Tutorials.
+FreeBMD has its own pages, too.

 2. Why is the FreeBMD Project necessary?